dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

 Bag = [].
 ```

-At first sight, this looks user friendly - it's an approach that reminds one of an imperative language.
+At first sight, this looks user friendly and indeed is what one is used to from imperative programming.
-On second sight, there is a problem with the logical interpretation.
+A non-null but empty list?
+Nothing special.

+And indeed, when we are in the Prolog program parts that are all about deterministic computation
+where we want to press on and avoid failure (e.g. getting input from somewhere) this behaviour is acceptable, even desired.

+However, when we are in the Prolog program parts that are about search, logic and modeling, things are not so rosy.
+`findall/3` succeeds in **all cases**, independently of any success or failure  of the subgoal.
+One can only induce failure
-Leaving out the ancillary condition of whether an instantiated `Bag` unifies with the `Bag` of
+by giving it an instantiated Bag that doesn't unify with the Bag of actually collected Template instances.
-results actually collected (the subgoal's proof witnesses), `findall/3` succeeds in all cases.
-If there is no proof of the subgoal, `bagof/3` properly fails whereas `findall/3` is
+So if there is no proof of the subgoal at all `findall/3` is
-[vacuously true](https://en.wikipedia.org/wiki/Vacuous_truth): all elements of `[]` are a solution of the subgoal.
+[vacuously true](https://en.wikipedia.org/wiki/Vacuous_truth): all elements of `[]` are indeed a solution of the subgoal.
-But we _do_ want failure: a predicate is _supposed_ to fail if there is no proofs of any subgoal, that's the idea.
+This is not "logical behaviour" supporting search: we _do_ want failure: a predicate is _supposed_ to fail if there
+is no proof of any subgoal so that new sectors of the domain can be explored by backtracking to previous predicate activations.

-In fact, one can implement negation-as-failure (mis-)using `findall/3`'s "succeed even on failure" approach
+One can actually implement the nonlogical negation-as-failure construct by using `findall/3`'s "succeed
-simply through checking whether the resulting `Bag` is `[]` (see the end of this page).
+even on failure" approach: check whether the resulting `Bag` is `[]` (see the end of this page).

-One may recover logically-acceptable behaviour by following up with a comparison against `[]` (we don't even
+However, one may recover logically-acceptable behaviour by following up with a comparison against `[]` (we don't even
 need to use [if-then-else](https://eu.swi-prolog.org/pldoc/doc_for?object=(-%3E)/2)

 For example (how do I generalize this to arbitrary (`Template`,`Subgoal`) pairs?):